yashclone999/MERN-Stack-project/README.md

 A full stack application developed using React.js Node.js Express and MongoDB.
 Supports the features like:
-User sign up and user login, add and CRUD operations using MongoDB
+User sign up and user login, and CRUD operations on MongoDB
 ---------------------------------------------------------------------------------------------------------
-Deploy on AWS & MongoDB Atlas
+To Deploy on AWS & MongoDB Atlas

 https://jasonwatmore.com/post/2019/11/18/react-nodejs-on-aws-how-to-deploy-a-mern-stack-app-to-amazon-ec2